-The divisions act independently while being strategically connected.
+The operating units act independently while being strategically connected.
 We publish our consolidated financial statements in our Annual Report of the Marquard & Bahls Group.
 By additionally publishing economic indicators in accordance with GRI requirements in Marquard & Bahls’ annually Sustainability Report, we present a comprehensive picture of our contribution to the sustainability of a larger economic system.
 We pay taxes, create jobs, and invest in the local infrastructure in Hamburg and many other places around the world.

 One of the greatest challenges as we pursue our strategy of controlled, long-term growth is to limit the manifold financial, operational and HSSE risks.
 That is why we work based on a permanent and thorough risk management scheme that individually rates all risks and defines tailor-made mandates, tasks, and responsibilities.
 To further ensure a healthy mix of risk, all risks – including social and environmental ones – are evaluated in the context of the entire group of companies.
-We take a decentralized approach whereby risks are broken out to the individual companies and responsibility is assigned at divisional level.
+We take a decentralized approach whereby risks are broken out to the individual companies and responsibility is assigned at operating unit level.
 The principal risks that may affect future business performance include:

 For Mabanaft, the relevant trading risks are those caused by the high level of volatility in commodity prices, currency exchange rates, and interest rates.
 Trading risks are hedged by the systematic use of financial instruments such as derivatives and forward transactions.
 Mabanaft protects itself against bad debt through credit insurance, banking securities, and the settlement of commodity futures transactions via segregated brokerage accounts.
 Our controlling ensures that the rules laid down are adhered to.